Contact me at bala@balaramadurai.net.

 Karmic Design Thinking - Part 2 - What is it?

 The “Aahaa” moment that design thinking is probably much older than only a few decades.
 That moment came to me when I traveled to an ancient set of Buddhist caves in India.
 These caves are located in central India and are at least 2000 years old.
 Ajanta caves, as they are called, were lost to humanity for about 1000 odd years before a British soldier rediscovered the caves in his hunting expedition.
+If you are planning on visiting Mumbai or Pune, I would highly recommend visiting these caves and spend a few days admiring these beautiful caves.

 Continue reading